Vempati Chinna Satyam: Kuchipudi Art Academy

 Chinna Satyam started the Kuchipudi Art Academy at Madras in 1963.
 The Academy has to its credit more than 180 solo items and 15 dance dramas composed and choreographed by Satyam.
 These solo items and dramas have been staged all over India and abroad.
-He composed his first dance drama Sri Krishna Parijatham in the same period followed by another hit Ksheera Sagara Madanam and played the lead role.
-His portrayal of Lord Shiva and his choreography was well received.
+He composed his first dance drama, Sri Krishna Parijatham, in the same period, followed by another hit, Ksheera Sagara Madanam, and played the lead role.
+His portrayal of Lord Shiva and his choreography were well received.

 He has trained many stalwarts in the Kuchipudi Dance form.
-Bala Kondala Rao, Shoba Naidu, Rathna Kumar, Manju Bhargavee, Vyjayanthimala, Hema Malini, Sasikala Penumarti are among his prime disciples who spread his legacy in the dance field.
+Bala Kondala Rao, Shoba Naidu, Rathna Kumar, Manju Bhargavee, Vyjayanthimala, Hema Malini, Sasikala Penumarti, and Jaikishore Mosalikanti are among his prime disciples who spread his legacy in the dance field.

 Awards and honours

 Vempati Chinna Satyam was conferred with many titles and awards such as "Sangeet Peeth of Bombay", "Asthana Natyacharya of Tirumala Tirupati Devasthanam", "T.T.K.
 Memorial Award" by Madras Music Academy, "Natya Kalasaagara of Waltair", "Raja-Lakshmi Award of Madras", "Kalaprapoorna" from Andhra University, "Natya Kala Bhushana of Guntur", "Bharatha Kalaprapoorna of Hyderabad", D. Litt. from Sri Venkateswara University, "Asthana Natyacharya of Pittsburgh", and "National Award from Central Sangeet Naatak Akademi, New Delhi".
 He was awarded by many state governments of India such as Kalidas Puraskar by the Government of Madhya Pradesh and Kalaimamani by the Government of Tamil Nadu.
 He was honored with a doctorate degree from Andhra University.
 He was also awarded the Padma Bhushan by the Government of India.